mako-framework/docs/01_getting_started/01_installation.md

 ```
 {.language-none}

-> Note that only the most essential [services](:base_url:/docs/:version:/getting-started:dependency-injection#services) are enabled by default.
+> Note: Only the most essential [services](:base_url:/docs/:version:/getting-started:dependency-injection#services) are enabled by default.
 Enable the ones that you need by uncommenting them in the `app/config/application.php` configuration file.

 --------------------------------------------------------